obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 </details>

-Click the line above to expand this section.
+Click the "Expand Details" line above to expand or close the section.

 ## FAQs